 TIP | Feel the ocean breezes while you pedal right next to the sea on the Jeongdongjin Rail Bike.
 This is the closest rail bike to the water in Korea and it offers a ton of gorgeous spots to take pics and selfies.
 Be sure to book your Jeongdongjin Rail Bike Ticket AT LEAST 3 days in advance here..

 Yangyang Surfyy Beach (Hajodae) | 양양 서피비치

 Address: 119, Hajodaehaean-gil, Yangyang-gun, Gangwon-do | 강원도 양양군 현북면 하조대해안길 119

-Surfyy Beach is one of the best beaches in Korea to try out surfing.
+Surfyy Beach is one of the best beaches in Korea to try out surfing (hence its name).
 This is a 1-km long private beach zone within Hajodae Beach near Yangyang, that has perfect waves and a super chilled out vibe.